hemalchevli/Tips-and-tricks/README.md

 __Differential Pair__:
 Differential pairs provide strong immunity to noise and reduce the reliance on a high-quality return path via a plane.
 This reduced reliance on a ground plane is directly related to the degree that the pair lengths are matched and remain consistently coupled - as the length matching or the coupling declines, then the reliance of the signals on the plane increases.
 Most experts agree that matching the length is the critical requirement for differential pairs.

 __Vias__: Vias appear as capacitive and inductive discontinuity in the signal path.
 So the impedance of the signal is affected.
 Use uVias.
 Avoid stubs in via, if not avoidable, use back drilling (increased PCB fab cost).
-But avoid stubs at all costs, they are a major source of signal reflection.
+But avoid stubs at all costs, they are a major source of signal reflection. __Use octagonal vias to have maximum clearance.__
+Stitching vias for high speed signals to have low impedance return path.

 __Tip__: Reduce cross talk.
 Rule of thumb is to keep potential aggressors (CLKs) at least three times the trace width away (centre to centre) from victim trace.
 This rule is referred to as 3-W rule.
 Program is rule in CAD if allowed.